Initiatives for the Next Generation

 Data aggregation date: December 31 each year

-- 1. Patent scores are numerical indicators of the level of attention a patent receives.
+• 1.
+Patent scores are numerical indicators of the level of attention a patent receives.
 The higher the patent score, the higher its market profile.
 Furthermore, the higher the average score of a patent portfolio, the higher the quality of said portfolio.
 Average patent scores have been calculated using Biz Cruncher, a program offered by Patent Result Co., Ltd.

-- 2. Chemical industry averages have been calculated based on the 82 companies listed on the Tokyo Stock Exchange under the Chemicals sector (one of the 33 sectors on the TSE).
+• 2.
+Chemical industry averages have been calculated based on the 82 companies listed on the Tokyo Stock Exchange under the Chemicals sector (one of the 33 sectors on the TSE).

-Manufacturing training programs with emphasis on experiential learning
+Training programs centered on experiential learning

 (NTTC: Nisso Technical Training Center)